Orders for U.S. durable goods climb 3.4% in January

 Orders to U.S. factories for big-ticket goods shot up 3.4% in January, pulled up by surge in orders for civilian aircraft

 Orders for civilian aircraft and parts jumped 389.9%.
-Excluding transportation equipment, which can bounce wildly from month to month, durable goods orders were up 1.4%.
+Excluding transportation equipment, which can bounce wildly from month to month, durable goods orders were up a solid 1.4%.

+“Durable goods are putting the pandemic in the rearview mirror,'' economists Oren Klachkin and Gregory Daco of Oxford Economics said in a research note, adding that “factory activity will expand solidly in the near term, driven by hearty consumer demand for goods and inventory restocking.''
+President Joe Biden's financial relief package, being debated in Congress, is likely to “pad consumers’ wallets and buoy the near-term outlook.''

 A category economists watch for hints at future investment -- orders for nondefense capital goods excluding aircraft — rose 0.5%.